harmony-one/h/progress/gheis-mohammadi.md

+2026-08-29 Sat: Last week I continued working on the slashing improvements introduced in [PR #5132](https://github.com/harmony-one/harmony/pull/5132).
+With help from the team, the changes were deployed to devnet and went through extensive testing.
+So far, the results look good, and we are continuing validation before moving toward activation.

+I also created [PR #5138](https://github.com/harmony-one/harmony/pull/5138) to address two additional validation issues.
+The first strengthens consensus during view change by requiring a valid prepare quorum for the `NEWVIEW` M1 payload before accepting it.
+The second improves cross-shard receipt proof validation by rejecting incomplete proofs with missing receipts, block numbers, header numbers, or amounts.
+These changes tighten consensus and cross-shard validation without requiring an additional hard fork activation.

+--

 2026-08-22 Sat: Last week we successfully completed the chain rollback and network recovery.
 Both shards are now healthy and operating at 100% consensus.
 This was a major recovery effort and a great example of teamwork across the team.

 I completed [PR #5122](https://github.com/harmony-one/harmony/pull/5122), one of the most important PRs I have worked on during my time at Harmony.
 It fixes 29 bugs, including 17 critical and high-severity issues across consensus, slashing, voting power, cross-shard processing, staking, validation, rewards, sync, and RPC.
 Every fix includes a regression test that fails without the change and passes with it.
 The PR has been reviewed and merged into `main`.